-Our girls, Cadette Girl Scouts, planned their menu and activities for the weekend.
+Our girls, Cadette girls, planned their menu and activities for the weekend.
 The menu helped them to earn their New Cuisines badge while at camp.
 One of the “new cuisines” the girls tried was hummus and pita chips.
 Each girl tried it, and only one didn’t ask for seconds.
 Some other menu items were “hobo pockets” (foil wrapped dinners of either salmon, hamburger, or chicken with potatoes, carrots, and onions), spaghetti and meatballs with garlic bread, walking tacos, and french toast with sausage.

 A favorite activity of the troop is archery and we try to schedule that every camping trip.
 This trip was no exception.
 This year the girls were able to play games during archery with balloons.
 The Leaders also were able to try it.